irfanhakim-as/linux-wiki/distros/SteamOS.md

 ## [Distrobox Installation](../topics/distrobox.md#installation)

-This details some customisation options for the Plasma desktop.
+This details how we can install and setup Distrobox.

 ---